 Two courses chosen from two different groups.
-One of these courses must be 7-9 cr accompanied by its corresponding lab course.
-Group 1: CHEM 355 Analytical Chem\ OR CHEM 376 Res Methods in Chem I\ OR CHEM 310 Env Chem Group 2: CHEM 361 Thermodynamics & Kinetics\\ OR CHEM 362 Quantum and Statistical Mechanics\\ Group 3: CHEM 430 Adv.
+One of these courses must be accompanied by its corresponding lab course.

+Group 1: CHEM 355 Analytical Chem\ OR CHEM 376 Res Methods in Chem I\ OR CHEM 310 Env Chem

+Group 2: CHEM 361 Thermodynamics & Kinetics\\ OR CHEM 362 Quantum and Statistical Mechanics\\

+Group 3: CHEM 430 Adv.
 Inorg Chem OR CHEM 440 Adv.
-Org Chem OR other advanced special topics courses as offered Group 4: CHEM 420 Biochemistry I
+Org Chem OR other advanced special topics courses as offered

-\ Both have lab courses built in, no further lab would be required.

-\\ CHEM 361-362-363 require PHYS 211-212 and MATH 210.
+Group 4: CHEM 420 Biochemistry I